sriem/nextjs-collector/README.md

 *.tmp
 ```

 Note: The default ignore patterns will always be applied in addition to any custom patterns you specify.
+If you need to include a file that's ignored by default, you may need to modify the extension's source code.

 ## Using the Generated Context
 After running the extension: